Aquila-Insurance/Aquila/README.md

 The designs for the frontend were made in Adobe Illustrator and Figma.
 View designs in Figma here: https://www.figma.com/file/xXAmficdthoSF0FFJ0nAZN/Aquila-Web-Designs?node-id=0%3A1

-The prototype is deployed via AWS Amplify. *IMPORTANT Use the Kovan Testnet and try out the MVP here: https://dev279.d2f0hxnzawfvgd.amplifyapp.com/  On the last step, wait less than a minute and JSON tx data is returned to the viewport.
+The prototype is deployed via AWS Amplify. *IMPORTANT Use the Kovan Testnet with Metamask and try out the MVP here: https://dev279.d2f0hxnzawfvgd.amplifyapp.com/  On the last step, wait less than a minute and JSON tx data is returned to the viewport.

 About ~
 Aquila is a trustless Dapp for parametric forest fire insurance; there is no centralized intermediary that can interfere with the insurance contracts.
 Once a contract is deployed, it is guaranteed to payout the claim.